Should we be promoting handwashing at different times during infectious disease outbreaks?

 What soap alternatives are there and do they work?

-Given the lack of evidence around most of these soap alternatives, they should not be promoted during the COVID-19 pandemic or in general to reduce the transmission of other respiratory or diarrhoeal diseases.
+Given the lack of evidence around most of these soap alternatives, most should not be promoted during COVID-19 outbreaks or in general, to reduce the transmission of other respiratory or diarrhoeal diseases.
 Many of these soap alternatives have adverse effects which need to be investigated further to understand their impact.

-Below we summarise the evidence on alternative handwashing products that can be promoted during the COVID-19 pandemic:
+Below we summarise the evidence on alternative handwashing products that can be promoted during COVID-19 outbreaks:

-Ash - Ash is the most commonly used alternative to soap.
-Currently there is poor evidence on the effectiveness of ash for hand cleaning and no experimental evidence that it can kill or remove viruses, including SARS-CoV-2.
+Ash - Ash is the most commonly used alternative to soap and whilst there has historically been poor evidence on the effectiveness of ash against SARS-CoV-2, an unpublished study conducted in late 2022 presents promising new evidence.
+The study aimed to ‘quantify the reduction in viruses from handwashing with ash or sand compared to handwashing with soap and water for 20 seconds’ and found that, in laboratory conditions, ash and sand with water are as effective at eliminating a surrogate of SARS-CoV-2.
 Ash is likely to work because it is abrasive, and it creates an alkaline solution which may inactivate viruses.
-Despite a lack of evidence on the use of ash for handwashing, the WHO has recommended that ash should be used as a last resort in situations where soap is not available as it is likely to be more efficacious than handwashing with water only.
-For more on the use of ash see this resource.
+The WHO and UNICEF recommend that ash should be used as a last resort in situations where soap is not available.
+For more on the use of ash, see this resource.

 Chlorinated water - Using chlorinated water does kill viruses, but may also cause skin or eye irritations.
 Currently the WHO recommends the use of chlorine solutions only in interim emergency settings, until soap and water or alcohol-based hand rubs are available.
 Chlorinated water should be used in health care settings if soap or alcohol-based hand rub are limited.
 Chlorine in its solid form or at high concentrations should be stored and handled with care.
 If preparing chlorinated water for handwashing then a 0.05% solution should be used.
 For more on this see this resource.